sbrannen/spring-test-junit5/README.md

 ## JitPack

 If you'd like to build against a release tag for `spring-test-junit5`, you may be interested in using [JitPack][].
-The following should work in theory but have not been tested.
+For example, to build against the `1.0.0.M3` tag, the following Maven coordinates will work.

  - **Group ID**: `com.github.sbrannen`
  - **Artifact ID**: `spring-test-junit5`
  - **Version**: `1.0.0.M3`

+For Gradle: `testCompile('com.github.sbrannen:spring-test-junit5:1.0.0.M3')`

 # Building from Source